stevehemingway/book/GLOSSARY.md

 ## holdings

 The stock of securities held by an investor.
+I.e. your portfolio: the set of things you own.
+Ownership is used in a legal, but otherwise vague sense.

 ## market price